OUR MISSION & HISTORY

 NHSCOT is a nonprofit organization whose purpose is to promote and preserve Scottish culture for future generations.

-To be Northeast Gateway to all things Scottish.
+To be the Gateway to all things Scottish.

 NHSCOT embraces the Scottish values of stewardship, education and hard work to build community and celebrate our culture.